PacLII Home | Databases | WorldLII | Search | Feedback

 The charge in the Magistrates Court failed to particularise the seditious act alleged.
 Section 119 of the Criminal Procedure Code, provides:

 Archbold (2000 Ed.
-Para 25-202) states that the charge should particularise the sedition alleged, that is ct or speech the prosecutiocution says is seditious.
+Para 25-202) states that the charge should particularise the sedition alleged, that is the act or speech the prosecution says is seditious.
 However, although the issue of the lack of particularity of the charge was raised by counsel for the Defence at the trial, during his closing submissions, it is apparent from the way the trial was conducted, that the Respondent knew what act was alleged to be seditious.
 This is particularly apparent from his evidence-in-chief and from counsel’s submissions.
 I do not consider that he was prejudiced by the lack of particularity of the charge.
 I note also that counsel for the Respondent made no application for better particulars at the trial.
 For these reasons, I find that the trial was not invalidated by the lack of particulars in the charge.

 There was no dispute at the trial that the Respondent was responsible for the installation of the Gagaj Kausakmua.
 He admitted as much in his cautioned statement to the police, and in his sworn evidence.
 There was ample evidence, that he arrived in Rotuma from Australia for that purpose, and that the installation took place in Rotuma in November 2000.
 This was the act the prosecution says was done with a seditious intention.
 The only real question is whether there was such a seditious intention.